-On the farm, we have moved away from salt-based inorganic fertilisers, and now only use fertilisers from natural sources such as kelp, fish oil, humate, compost tea, molasses and sheep manure.
+On the farm, we have moved away from salt-based inorganic fertilisers, now focusing on fertilisers from natural sources such as kelp, fish oil, humate, compost tea, molasses and sheep manure.
 We use sheep to eat grass and weeds in the orchard laneways and under the trees.
 Some weeds like thistles are manually cut.
-We have begun using organic herbicide instead of the glyphosate we previously used.
+We have reduced herbicide use to almost zero.

 We are reducing our carbon footprint

 Our sheep ‘mow’ the orchard for us, so we can cut down on machine mowing, and reduce use of fossil fuels.
 All branches pruned from the orchard are chipped and used as mulch for the trees, along with walnuts shells from our cracking plant.
 All activity is done on-site, meaning we don’t use fossil fuels transporting our nuts for processing.
 We have also reduced inorganic nitrogen input by switching to organic inputs (a 2016 Greenhouse Gas Emission audit on our farm showed this to be a whopping 60% of our carbon footprint, so improving this was a priority for us).

 We’re helping soil biological activity and carbon sequestration

 Our natural fertilisers enhance soil biota, as do the several tonnes of walnut shells and approximately 35 cubic metres of tree prunings which are now returned to the orchard, adding organic matter to the soil.
 We regularly test the soil to measure changes in soil carbon levels, biological activity as well as nutrient availability.
 Soil carbon is starting to show signs of improvement but this takes a long time.